Does sweet potato help with irregular periods during perimenopause?

 Irregular periods during perimenopause are a direct consequence of erratic ovulation as the ovarian reserve declines.
 No food can reliably restore regular cycles at this stage, but the nutrients in sweet potato support the hormonal infrastructure around the menstrual cycle in ways that may reduce the extremes of irregularity.

-Vitamin A and mucosal and epithelial health
+Vitamin A and uterine tissue health

 Sweet potato provides beta-carotene that the body converts to vitamin A as needed, delivering around 769% of the daily value per medium potato.
 Vitamin A is essential for the health of mucosal and epithelial tissues, including the uterine lining.
 Adequate vitamin A supports normal endometrial development and maintenance, which is relevant to healthy menstrual shedding patterns.
 Deficiency states are associated with abnormal uterine lining development, though most women in developed countries are not significantly deficient.
+The body regulates its conversion of beta-carotene to vitamin A based on need, which means getting vitamin A from sweet potato rather than supplements is a safer approach with no risk of overdose from the food source itself.

-Vitamin B6 and oestrogen metabolism
+Vitamin B6 and estrogen metabolism

-Fiber and enterohepatic oestrogen circulation
+Fiber and enterohepatic estrogen circulation

 Blood glucose and hormonal rhythm

-Anti-inflammatory support
+Anti-inflammatory support for the HPO axis

 Practical approach